What languages does Globalese support?

 Does Globalese provide stock engines?

-What happens to inline tags in translated files?
+What happens to inline tags in translated text?

-Glad you asked.
-You will find them where you expect them to be — neatly reinserted in the proper positions in the target text.
-(Hey, we’re already beating Google!)
+We’re glad you asked.
+You will find them where you expect them to be — neatly reinserted in the proper positions in the target text — whether it’s text or document translation.

 Can I stop paying all my human translators once I start using Globalese?